Bariatric surgery: Kidney stones

 Kidney stones are common after Roux-En-Y gastric bypass, with estimates of prevalence ranging from 7-11%.
 All surgical modalities are associated with a significant increase in the risk of kidney stones compared to nonsurgical weight loss treatment, with biliopancreatic diversion being the most associated at a ten-fold increase in one study.

 Micronutrient malnutrition

 Bariatric surgery as a treatment for obesity can lead to vitamin deficiencies.
 Long-term follow-up reported deficiencies for vitamins D, E, A, K and B12.
 There are guidelines for multivitamin supplementation, but adherence rates are reported to be less than 20%.

 Bone health

 Bariatric surgery has negative effects on bone health, including a decrease in bone density and increased risk of fragility fractures.
-Suggested mechanisms for this effect include reduced dietary intake of calcium and vitamin d, muscle and skeletal unloading, nutrient malabsorption of and changes in the secretion of gut hormones.
+Suggested mechanisms for this effect include reduced dietary intake of calcium and vitamin D, muscle and skeletal unloading, nutrient malabsorption of and changes in the secretion of gut hormones.
 Professional society guidelines recommend assessment of bone density using DXA two years after bariatric surgery.
+Notably, the trabecular bone score may underestimate bone microarchitecture quality in bariatric surgery patients due to extreme waist circumference and soft tissue thickness.